Lomaverde Chiroso Washed

 Santa Barbara Estate was established by Pedro Echavarría Sr. in the 1970s, when he purchased a small, abandoned farm in his home state of Antioquia, in the north-west of Colombia.
 From the very beginning, Pedro Sr. recognised that selecting the right location for his farms was critical.
 For this reason, he chose to grow coffee high up in Antioquia’s side of the Andes mountain range, which had the perfect conditions to produce exceptional coffee, with a unique microclimate, rich volcanic soil and high elevations.
 His passion for coffee continued to flourish as the property eventually extended into the small town of Santa Barbara.
 By marrying hard work, precision and efficiency with ideal coffee-producing conditions, Pedro was able to increase the estate’s area under cultivation and develop a reputation as a quality-focused coffee producer.

-Today, some 60 people are employed year-round at Santa Barbara, earning an average 30% above Colombia’s minimum wage.
-Half of them also receive free housing on the farm for themselves and their families, with many having worked for the family for a decade or more.
-A further 1,200 pickers are hired during the main harvest, comprised mainly of farmers from around Santa Bárbara Estate who pick coffee to supplement their income.
-The Echavarría family run extensive scholarship and financial aid programs for their worker’s children, and make an effort to help long-standing employees acquire their own piece of land upon retirement.
+Today, some 45 people are employed year-round at Santa Barbara.
+Several of them also receive free housing for themselves and their families on the farm, with many having worked for with the Echavarrías for a decade or more.
+A further 120-150 seasonal workers are hired during the main harvest, comprised mainly of small-scale coffee producers from around Santa Bárbara, who pick coffee to supplement their income.
+The Echavarría family run extensive scholarship and financial aid programs for their staff’s children, and make an effort to help long-standing employees acquire their own piece of land upon retirement.

 ABOUT THE CHIROSO VARIETY

 The Chiroso variety was ‘discovered’ in the municipality of Urrao (also in the state of Antioquia), where it was initially thought to be a mutation of the Caturra variety, which is widely planted in the area.
 Chiroso was first selected and cultivated for its resilience to the cool climate of Antioquia, but eventually became recognised for its complex and floral cup profile – and the opportunity it presents in attracting higher premiums from specialty buyers.
-Coupled with the slow fermentation process typical to the region, this variety has resulted in some outstanding coffee lots (including Colombia’s 2020 Cup of Excellence winner) and has brought international attention to this micro-region of Colombia.
+Coupled with the slow fermentation process typical to the region, this variety has resulted in some outstanding coffee lots (including Colombia’s 2020 Cup of Excellence winner, which Leo processed with right-hand person Jorge Cuéllar) and has brought international attention to this corner of Colombia.
 More recent DNA studies done on the variety have shown Chiroso to be an Ethiopian landrace variety (similar to the famous Gesha variety), though it is still unclear how it ended up in Antioquia, Colombia.

 Local farmers have distinguished two types of Chiroso variety: ‘Chiroso Caturra’, which comes from a shorter tree that produces smaller beans, similar to Caturra, and ‘Chiroso Bourbon,’ which comes from a taller tree and produces more elongated beans, similar to Bourbon.
 The Chiroso Bourbon was only discovered recently, during one of Pergamino’s visits to José Arcadio Caro, one of the original growers to cultivate Chiroso some thirty years ago.
 José relayed that every so often there were taller trees growing on his farm, with a distinct size and shape of the cherries.
-The team at Pergamino isolated these trees and cultivated them on Léo’s land, Finca Los Palomos, and at Finca Lomaverde—eventually discovering that these plants produced coffees with outstanding complexity and flavour.
+The team at Pergamino first isolated these trees and cultivated them on the first farm Leo owned, Finca Los Palomos, and at Finca Lomaverde—eventually discovering that these plants produced coffees with outstanding complexity and flavour.
+Today, they have distributed them with several producers who are part of their Allied Producing Program, including Neftalí Castro and Edward Sandoval, both in Tolima, and Jorge Cuéllar, who also farms in Antioquia.
+Leo has also planted it throughout El Jardín, his latest agricultural project where a few other rare varieties have been planted and experimental processing methods are employed.

 ABOUT ANTIOQUIA